-The start back to any school year always leads to a range of colds and runny noses.
+The start back to any school term always leads to a range of colds and runny noses.

 This year, Covid-19 is obviously making this a far more difficult and worrying time for parents and carers.
 We have been contacted by families not sure what to do if their child become unwell;so below is a quick guide if you child is ill or becomes symptomatic at school.